imagomat

 Set Up

 VizKit is written in C/C++.
 It is built as a shared library.
-The product is a dll file on Windows and a Mach-O bundle on Mac OS X.
+The product is a dll file on Windows and a Mach-O shared library bundle on Mac OS X.

 Main Idea